Easy on the Eyes: How the Galaxy S10’s Display Protects Users from Blue Light

 If you’re usually on your phone before bed and you find yourself having trouble falling asleep, you’re not alone.

-To safeguard users’ eyes from the harmful effects of blue light, Samsung equipped the Galaxy S10 line with a display that reduces exposure to blue light wavelengths – without compromising picture quality.
+To safeguard users’ eyes from blue light’s potentially harmful effects, Samsung equipped the Galaxy S10 line with a display that reduces users’ exposure to blue light wavelengths – without compromising picture quality.
 Let’s take a closer look at how blue light affects our eyes, and how the Galaxy S10’s display protects them.

 Why Blue Light Exposure Matters